The Differences Between Routing and Scheduling and Why You Need to Excel at Both

 Executing scheduling and route planning without first understanding their respective purposes is kind of like trying to eat a bowl of soup with chopsticks.
 In this article, we’ll show you precisely what each tool is designed for, the advantages they offer, and why you need to do both well.

-Scheduling involves taking orders or service requests, determining how many employees you need to have working to cover those orders, and assigning workers to orders during specific times.
+To get a better understanding of the differences between routing and scheduling, let’s dive a bit further into what each entails.
+Scheduling involves taking orders or service requests, determining how many employees (and the number of vehicles) you need to have working to cover those orders, and assigning workers to orders during specific time windows.
 To execute seamless field operations, you almost always need to do scheduling first.

-Route planning is the process of taking your schedule and mapping out precise routes for delivery drivers or service professionals.
-Route planning is used to optimize routes, while scheduling is used to optimize workloads and workforce availability.
+Route planning is the process of taking your schedule and mapping out precise (and optimal) routes for delivery drivers or service professionals.
+Route planning is used to optimize routes by taking factors like vehicle capacity constraints, travel time, and transportation costs into account, while scheduling is used to optimize workloads and workforce availability.

 Routing and Scheduling: A Complementary Duo for Deliveries

 Scheduling ensures you have enough, but not too many, employees working to fulfill orders.
 That means you’ll be able to meet demand while reducing wasted spend.
-If your scheduling is haphazard or ineffective, you could be paying workers to sit around.
+If you have scheduling problems due to a haphazard or ineffective methodology, you could be paying workers to sit around.